-- 7.20.
+7.20.
 Requirements for workplace monitoring, as part of the operating organization's radiation protection programme, are established in paras 3.96-3.98 of GSR Part 3 [1].
 Workplace monitoring comprises measurements made in the working environment and the interpretation of the results.
-Workplace monitoring can be used to verify the exposures to persons whosewho are only exposed to predictable, low levels of radiation.
-It is particularly useful for students and research workers who are not individually monitored. - 7.21.
-In research and educationeducational facilities, workplace monitoring will need to include dose rates and/or contamination measurements, depending on the radiation sources used.
-Periodic dose rate monitoring and contamination surveys are required to be performed in controlled areas and supervised areas: (see paras 3.90(h), 3.92(c) and 3.97(a)(iii) of GSR Part 3 [1]-]).
+Workplace monitoring can be used to verify the exposures to persons who are only exposed to predictable, low levels of radiation.
+It is particularly useful for students and research workers who are not individually monitored.

+7.21.
+In research and educational facilities, workplace monitoring will need to include dose rates and/or contamination measurements, depending on the radiation sources used.
+Periodic dose rate monitoring and contamination surveys are required to be performed in controlled areas and supervised areas (see paras 3.90(h), 3.92(c) and 3.97(a)(iii) of GSR Part 3 [1]).
 Continuous area monitoring should be considered in source storage and handling areas, especially where there could be a significant radiological hazard.
-Further recommendations on workplace monitoring, including selection of instruments for workplace monitoring, are provided in GSG-7 [8]. - 7.22.
-For sources used in research and education, the workplace monitoring programme may include measurement of dose rate at the following positions: - (a) Around source storage facilities, to ensure that an adequate level of shielding is provided; - (b) Around the barriers during the use of sources or radiation generators, to ensure that dose rates remain below the levels specified by the operating organization or the regulatory body; - (c) At the users' position during use of the radioactive source or radiation generators, to confirm that radiation levels are acceptable; - (d) At the end of each source use, to verify that the radioactive source is shielded or, in the case of radiation generators, that the emission of radiation has ceased;
+Further recommendations on workplace monitoring, including selection of instruments for workplace monitoring, are provided in GSG-7 [8].

+7.22.
+For sources used in research and education, the workplace monitoring programme may include measurement of dose rate at the following positions:

+- (a) Around source storage facilities, to ensure that an adequate level of shielding is provided; - (b) Around the barriers during the use of sources or radiation generators, to ensure that dose rates remain below the levels specified by the operating organization or the regulatory body; - (c) At the users' position during use of the radioactive source or radiation generator, to confirm that radiation levels are acceptable; - (d) At the end of each source use, to verify that the radioactive source is shielded or, in the case of radiation generators, that the emission of radiation has ceased; - (e) Around accelerators at the end of the operating cycle, to verify that radiation levels due to activation are below the levels specified by the operating organization or the regulatory body; - (f) In and around laboratories or rooms where radioactive waste is generated or stored, including effluent storage rooms; - (g) In rooms adjacent to radiation sources, to verify that radiation levels comply with regulatory requirements for protection of the public;